 Please note that small pieces of metal (eg, piercings, an underwired bra) or plastic will not affect the result of your body composition scan.
-These items, which are more dense that fat and lean tissue, will show up on the image but they will not contribute to the overall fat mass and lean mass results.
+These items, which are denser than fat and lean tissue, will show up on the image but they will not contribute to the overall fat mass and lean mass results.

 Also, rest assured that any metal, plastic or synthetic artefacts (piercings, implants, teeth-fillings, prosthetics, hip/knee repacements, hearing aids, Pacemakers, etc) will be entirely unaffected by the DEXA scan.
 They will not heat up, vibrate or malfunction when X-rayed.

-Removing all artifical artefacts such as jewellery, piercings, zips and wired bras is regarded as best practice in radiology.
+Removing all artificial artefacts such as jewellery, piercings, zips and wired bras is regarded as best practice in radiology.

 Preparing for a DEXA scan – food, drink and exercise

 Aside from what you wear, we ask that you fast (do not eat) or eat very light for four hours before the scan.
 Do not have your DEXA scan after a big, full-English breakfast, a heavy lunch or dinner.
 We want to measure you, not what’s in your gut!